 Director of the Loras College Poll

 Budzisz joined the Loras College Politics program in 2000, with teaching emphasis on constitutional law, American government and institutions, political philosophy, as well as elections and political behavior.
 As a 2007 Fulbright Scholar, Budzisz taught in the International Relations Faculty at Chernivtsi National University in Chernivtsi, Ukraine.
-He also served as a visiting lecturer at Odessa National Economic University in Odessa, Ukraine.
 He has been published in PS: Political Science and Politics, and in the edited volume Engaging the Public: How Government and the Media Can Reinvigorate American Democracy.
 Beyond his teaching and research interests, Budzisz is director and coach of the Loras College Moot Court program.
 He is also a past winner of the Mike and Linda Budde Excellence in Teaching Award.

 Matt Rissler, Ph.D.,

 Associate Professor of Mathematics

 Dr. Rissler’s mathematical interests lie with modeling systems via agent-based methods; this touches on differential equations and stochastic systems.
 Of the many applications, he prefers the biological or political ones.
 He likes to teach useful math, so he teaches Statistics and Calculus often.
 Dr. Rissler also teaches a fun Math of Politics course in J-term.
 In his free time, he enjoys Ultimate Frisbee and used to be really good, competing at Club Nationals in 2003 and 2004.